fengjixuchui/lightning/README.md

-# lightning
+# Lightning
 ### lightning fast shared memory key-value store
-lightning is an easy to use single-header library that allows for fast IPC through a shared memory key-value store.
+Lightning is an easy to use single-header library that allows for fast IPC through a shared memory key-value store.

 ## Installation:
 Move lightning.hh to your project directory and add